spuder/spuder.github.io/_posts/2015-11-4-upgrade-chef-windows.markdown

 - Write a cookbook to deploy the msi to every node

 This is its own pandora's box, because unexpected things will happen if you try and run the chef msi from chef.
 Also, you don't want to try and deploy the msi every time chef runs.
-You proabably only want to run it once.
+You probably only want to run it once.

 - Group policy, system center

-No, just no. Besides, you proabably don't want to update all nodes at once.
+No, just no. Besides, you probably don't want to update all nodes at once.

 ----